richardtape/content-visibility/readme.txt

 1. Showing the content visibility controls in the content editor sidebar

 == Changelog ==

+= 0.2.2 =
+* Content Visibility controls now appear when you select multiple blocks.

 = 0.2.1 =
 * Fixed bug where data that is only intended to be loaded on the block editor widgets screen was being loaded on all block editor screens.
 Props @jeremyfelt